-With to the onset of the pandemic, many programs throughout the district have transitioned to virtual sessions, including our Title I Parent and Family Engagement sessions.
-The Title I Parent Teacher Specialists work collaboratively with the school principals and staff to schedule, design and implement virtual sessions that are engaging for the whole family.
-For some sessions such as Math Magic, students received educational materials prior to the session for them to work with during the virtual session.
+With the onset of the pandemic, many programs throughout the district have transitioned to virtual sessions, including our Title I Parent and Family Engagement sessions.
+The Title I Parent Educator works collaboratively with the school principals and staff to schedule, design and implement virtual sessions that are engaging for the whole family.
+For some sessions such as the Literacy Scavenger Hunt and Fractions Math Night, students received educational materials prior to the session for them to work with during the virtual session.
 Families are asked to register in advance and afterwards to complete an evaluation to receive books to add to their home library.